org-cloudbees-dragan/traditional-ha/README.md

 [docker-compose.yaml.template](docker-compose.yaml.template)

-This template is used to render the `docker-compose.yaml` file using the environment variables in `env.sh`.
-Please do not modify docker-compose.yaml directly, since it will be overwritten by `up.sh`.
-Modify this template instead.
+This template is used to renders the `docker-compose.yaml` file using the environment variables in `env.sh`.
+Please do not modify docker-compose.yaml directly since it will be overwritten by `up.sh`.
+Instead, modify this template.

 [up.sh](up.sh)